 What was going on?

-Ruth and the team were keen to put the day-to-day invoicing, reporting and financial management in the hands of local managers, who needed to understand more about how their own setting was performing.
+Ruth and the team were keen to put the day-to-day invoicing, reporting and financial management in the hands of local managers, who needed to understand more about how their own center was performing.
 “Previously, all of the financial legwork was being done centrally and that was inefficient and expensive,” Ruth points out.

 Instead, they wanted to introduce a system that would redress this balance without losing the bigger picture of what was going on across the centers.
-“When you’re managing such a huge number of nurseries, you need to be able to empower your managers to take control of their business, but with the confidence that very little can go wrong.
+“When you’re managing such a huge number of childcare centers, you need to be able to empower your managers to take control of their business, but with the confidence that very little can go wrong.
 That is very important.”

 Ruth Pimentel, Director of Childcare, Spring Group